codenamec0de/ISIT219-Deliverables/COMPARISON.md

 ## Suggested approach for the group submission

-- Use this repo as the submitted artefact (report.pdf goes in, code optional as a supplementary file).
+- Using this repo as the submitted artefact (report.pdf goes in, code optional as a supplementary file).
 - Keep Aiden's `.ows` workflow as a supplementary appendix file.
 It's good evidence that the team explored Orange too, and the contribution log can point at it.
 - One sentence in the methods section of the report could acknowledge that the team prototyped in Orange before moving to Python.
 Easy to add if anyone wants to.